Uzbekistan Outsourcing Conference 2024: Unveiling IT Potential and Investment Opportunities in Berlin

 The Uzbekistan Outsourcing Conference is scheduled for April 23, 2024, in Berlin.
 This conference will serve as a platform to showcase Uzbekistan's burgeoning IT sector and the enticing opportunities it offers.
 With over 125,000 IT graduates annually and a workforce known for its talent and cost-effectiveness, Uzbekistan is poised to become a leading destination for IT outsourcing.

-The event will kick off with a dedicated video and welcoming remarks from D. Akhatov, the Ambassador of Uzbekistan to Germany, followed by speeches from key stakeholders in the Uzbek IT sector.
+The event will kick off with a dedicated video and welcoming remarks from Dilshod Akhatov, the Ambassador of Uzbekistan to Germany, and Farkhod Ibragimov, CEO of IT Park Uzbekistan, followed by speeches from key stakeholders in the Uzbek IT sector.
 Sessions will cover the landscape of IT outsourcing in Uzbekistan, government-backed growth incentives, and firsthand experiences of international expansion into Central Asia.

 Sherud Abdushakirov